puppeteer/puppeteer/docs/api.md

 Contains the status message corresponding to the status code (e.g., OK for 200).

 #### response.url
 - <[string]>

 Contains the URL of the response.

 ### class: InterceptedRequest

+[InterceptedRequest] represents an intercepted request, which can be mutated and either continued or aborted.
+[InterceptedRequest] which is not continued or aborted will be in a 'hanging' state.

 #### interceptedRequest.abort()

+Aborts request.

 #### interceptedRequest.continue()

+Continues request.

 #### interceptedRequest.headers
 - <[Headers]>

 Contains the [Headers] object associated with the request.

+Headers could be mutated with the `headers.append`, `headers.set` and other methods.
+Must not be changed in response to an authChallenge.

 #### interceptedRequest.isHandled()
+- returns: <[boolean]> returns `true` if either `abort` or `continue` was called on the object.
+Otherwise, returns `false`.

 #### interceptedRequest.method
 - <[string]>

 Contains the request's method (GET, POST, etc.)

+If set this allows the request method to be overridden.
+Must not be changed in response to an authChallenge.

 #### interceptedRequest.postData
 - <[string]>

-In case of a `POST` request, contains `POST` data.
+Contains `POST` data for `POST` requests.

+`request.postData` is mutable and could be written to.
+Must not be changed in response to an authChallenge.

 #### interceptedRequest.url
 - <[string]>

-Contains the URL of the request.
+If changed, the request url will be modified in a way that's not observable by page.
+Must not be changed in response to an authChallenge.

 ### class: Headers
 #### headers.append(name, value)